Free Shipping on Orders of $50 or more.

 Lock Secure Transaction

-by Paula F. Green (Author)
+by Paula Green (Author)

-In the fall of 1870, a massive flood engulfed parts of Virginia, West Virginia and Maryland.
-What began near Charlottesville as welcome rain at the end of a drought-plagued summer quickly turned into a downpour as it moved west and then north through the Shenandoah Valley.
-The James, Shenandoah and Potomac Rivers rose, and flooding washed out fields, farms and entire towns.
-The impact was immense in terms of destruction, casualties and depth of water.
-The only warning that Richmond, downriver from the worst of the storm, had of the wall of water bearing down on it was a telegram.
-In this account, public historian Paula Green details not only the flood but also the process of recovery in an era before modern relief programs.
+In the fall of 1870 a massive flood engulfed parts of Virginia, West Virginia and Maryland.
+What began near Charlottesville as welcome rain at the end of a drought-plagued summer quickly tuned into a downpour as it moved west and then north through the Shenandoah Valley.
+The James, Shenandoah and Potomac rivers rose and flooding washed out fields, farms and entire towns.
+The impact was immense in terms of destruction, casualties, and depth of water.
+The only warning that Richmond, downriver from the worst of the storm, had of the wall of water bearing down upon them was a telegram.

 Number of Pages: 208